vottakvot/PriceChecker/README.md

 ## Notice

-      - If there are no arguments, app use config file CONFIG.xml, else exit.-
+      - If there are no arguments, app use config file CONFIG.xml, else exit.
       - Bug, don't work running strings!